• Home

 How the parents can be talking to tweens about friendship

-The parents can help the tweens in selecting their friends but the most important decision should remain with your son/daughter.
-A teen who manages to have healthy friendships now will end up carrying forward this practice right into their senior life.
+The parents can help the tweens in selecting their friends, but the most important decision should remain with your son/daughter.
+A teen who manages to have healthy friendships now will end up carrying forward this practice right into their senior year.
 You should speak to your teen and talk about what constitutes a good and dependable friend.
-You daughter may get involved in an unnecessary argument with her best buddy or your son may have confrontation with his school friend over a simple football game.
-There are the real opportunities when the parents should pass on the finer details of friendships.
-However, you must remember that you just cannot support anyone in a fight.
+Your daughter may get involved in an unnecessary argument with her best buddy, or your son may have a confrontation with his school friend over a simple football game.
+There are real opportunities when the parents should pass on the finer details of friendships.
+However, you must remember that you cannot just support anyone in a fight.
 On the contrary, you must listen very carefully and try to understand what exactly your tween is feeling and thinking.
-Here are some valuable tip on how you can talk to your tweens about friendship.
+Here are some valuable tips on how you can talk to your tweens about friendship.

 1) Ask your tween to reflect